baskie/kingstonregatta/src/content/pages/circulation.md

 ---
 layout: article.njk
 title: Competitors - Circulation on the Water
-pageTitle: Competitors - Circulation on the Water
+pageTitle: Competitors - Circulation
-articleTitle: Circulation Pattern on the Water
+articleTitle: Circulation on the Water

 templateEngineOverride: njk,md
 ---